-- 1. Development and site alteration may be permitted on adjacent lands to protected heritage property where the proposed development and site alteration has been evaluated and it has been demonstrated, to the satisfaction of the City, in consultation with Heritage Guelph, that the heritage attributes of the protected heritage property will be conserved.
-Mitigation or avoidance measures may be required to conserve the heritage attributes of the protected heritage property affected by the adjacent development or site alteration. - 2.
-Development or site alteration on adjacent lands to a protected heritage property shall require a Scoped Cultural Heritage Resource Impact Assessment to evaluate and demonstrate, to the satisfaction of the City in consultation with Heritage Guelph, that the heritage attributes of the designated heritage property will be conserved. - 3.
+1. Development and site alteration may be permitted on adjacent lands to protected heritage property where the proposed development and site alteration has been evaluated and it has

+- 2. Development or site alteration on adjacent lands to a protected heritage property shall require a Scoped Cultural Heritage Resource Impact Assessment to evaluate and demonstrate, to the satisfaction of the City in consultation with Heritage Guelph, that the heritage attributes of the designated heritage property will be conserved. - 3.
 Development and site alteration on adjacent lands to protected heritage property shall be designed to avoid or mitigate impact on the identified heritage attributes of the protected heritage property, and should be designed to be compatible with the immediate context on the street. - 4.
 Adjacent lands guidelines may be developed by the City to guide the consideration of development adjacent to designated heritage properties or other protected heritage property and to set out the detailed requirements for a Scoped Cultural Heritage Resource Impact Assessment. - 5.
 Architectural design guidelines may be developed by the City to guide development and site alteration adjacent to designated heritage properties or other protected heritage property.